Gotze reveals dream to play alongside Messi at Barcelona & talks up chances of Germany recall | Goal.com

 "The best German players should come together in the national team, otherwise it will be difficult to survive against the big nations," he added.

 "Jogi's successor will see it that way too.
-It is clear that in order to be called up again, I have to perform consistently bring."
+It is clear that in order to be called up again, I have to perform consistently."